tawi1/DotsTrafficCity/docs/source/roadSegment.rst

 """"""""""""""

 	.. image:: images/road/roadSegment/TrafficLightCrossroadCached.png

+	**Traffic crossroad settings** :
+	**Traffic nodes** :
+	**Traffic light handler data** :

 Timeline common
 """"""""""""""

+Timeline common uses the timeline from the `TrafficCrossroadSettings`.

 	.. image:: images/road/roadSegment/TrafficLightCrossroadLightTimeline.png

-	.. note:: You can change the common timeline by adding new settings `TrafficCrossroadSettings`.
+	.. note:: You can change the common timeline for the current segment by adding new settings `TrafficCrossroadSettings`.

 Timeline custom
 """"""""""""""